visionquilt.org

 Gracie Pekrul

-Gracie is an 18 year old artist and activist who dreams of changing the world.
-She is a 2019 Giffords Courage Fellow.
+Gracie is an artist and activist who dreams of changing the world.
+Her current pursuit is studying film at the University of Southern California.
+She was a 2019 Giffords Courage Fellow.
 Accompanied by Gabby Giffords, Gracie lobbied U.S. Congress for safer gun laws.
 Gracie is Regional Director for March For Our Lives for Ventura County.
 Gracie has hosted several events for survivors and youth in the Los Angeles Area including a Vision Quilt workshop.
 Her art work addresses gun violence, social justice, and youth leadership.
 In 2020, Gracie traveled to Washington D.C. to occupy Senator Mitch McConnell's office and deliver her art to members of Congress, urging them to take action to prevent gun violence.
-Gracie’s art can be viewed on Instagram.
+In 2022, Gracie partnered with Wings For Peace to create art installations nationwide to draw attention to the need to create safe neighborhoods.
+Gracie’s art has received recognition from Beyoncé and Michelle Obama and can be viewed on Instagram.

 Our Partners